Skip to content

-Last updated: June 29, 2026.
+Last updated: July 8, 2026.

 This policy explains how 128ordle handles copyright concerns and takedown requests.
 It is provided for transparency and is not legal advice.

 To report claimed copyright infringement, send a written notice through the contact page or email [email protected].
-Include your signature, identification of the copyrighted work, the URL or location of the material you believe is infringing, your contact information, a good-faith statement that the use is not authorized, and a statement that the notice is accurate and that you are authorized to act for the copyright owner.
+Include a physical or electronic signature, identification of the copyrighted work, the URL or location of the material you believe is infringing, information reasonably sufficient to contact you, a good-faith statement that the use is not authorized by the copyright owner, its agent, or the law, and a statement under penalty of perjury that the notice is accurate and that you are authorized to act for the copyright owner.

 Some online service providers must also designate a DMCA agent with the U.S. Copyright Office to claim statutory safe-harbor protections.
 This page does not say that 128ordle has registered a designated agent; it gives a public contact path and process for copyright notices.